fhill2/legends-docs/docs/market-research.md

 Also I found this article with more generic stats that may be useful https://activeplayer.io/league-of-legends/

-### TODO

-write2345689

-In my opinion most of the graphs take up too much space and can be recreated to show the same data in a condensed version.

 #### 2022 Survey List

 ### ========== REPORT BELOW HERE =========